London SE1 9PX

 Opening times are 7am to 1am.

-The entrance ramp to the car park has been permanently relocated to the south west corner of the National Theatre, on Upper Ground.
+The entrance ramp to the car park is at the south west corner of the National Theatre, on Upper Ground, by Theatre Avenue (the road between the National Theatre and the British Film Institute).
 Until NT Future works are completed, temporary signage will be used to make the new entrance as clear as possible.
-Please note that the exit ramp will remain in its original position, exiting on the east side of the building, onto Upper Ground
+The exit ramp is on the east side of the building, exiting onto Upper Ground

 Spaces in the basement car park are £8.00 after 5.00pm or if you attend a daytime ticketed event and leave before 7pm.
 Combined matinee and evening show rate £14.00.
 Validation must be obtained from the Box Office.
 Sundays/public holidays: £8.00 all day.